iganets/iganet/webapps/protocol.md

    "request" : put/<session-id>/<model-id>/<attribute>
    ```

-   The updatable attributes for the different models are given in Section __3 Models__
+   The updatable attributes for the different models are given in [Models](protocol.md#models).

    _Server response_
    ```